-EMDR gained medical mainstream acceptance with the neuroimaging studies of PTSD and of Dissociative Identity Disorder by Bessel van der Kolk.He received the first grants from the National Institutes of Health to study and publish about EMDR.4)
+EMDR gained medical mainstream acceptance with the neuroimaging studies of PTSD and of Dissociative Identity Disorder by Bessel van der Kolk.
+He received the first grants from the National Institutes of Health to do large studies about EMDR and Yoga.
+415)

 An important implication of these findings is that successful treatment of PTSD does not reduce arousal at the limbic level, but instead, enhances the ability to differentiate real from imagined threat.
-Bessel van der Kolk5)
+Bessel van der $Kolk^6$